 What is evil?
-Evil is putting your lips to God as the fountain of life and saying, “Yuck.”
-And putting your lips to the dirt of the earth and saying, “It’s got to be here.
+Evil is putting your lips to God as the fountain of life and saying, “Yuck,” and then putting your lips to the dirt of the earth and saying, “It’s got to be here.
 It’s got to be here.
 It’s got to be here.”
 That’s evil, and all other evils come from that evil.

-So, the very nature of evil says, “Come to the fountain, drink from the fountain, drink, drink, drink until you’re so satisfied.”
-You know it can’t be found anywhere else.
+So, the very nature of evil says, “Come to the fountain, drink from the fountain.
+Drink, drink, drink until you’re so satisfied that you know it can’t be found anywhere else.”

 5. The nature of conversion and discipleship teaches the pursuit of satisfaction in God.

 The shortest little parable teaches this clearly.
 Matthew 13:44 says: